 I arrived around 9:30 at the airport, but around 11:30 a security guard came to tell me that they close the airport over night and I have to wait outiside of it until 4AM. – a traveller

-To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Tuxtla Gutierrez Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Tuxtla Gutiérrez International Airport.

 What to Expect

-Tuxtla Gutierrez Airport has a small, newly-built terminal.
+Tuxtla Airport (code: TGZ) has a small, newly-built terminal.
 Facilities are very limited, but the good news is there’s free WiFi.
 If you are looking for comfort while you wait, economy class passengers can pay to enter the airport lounge.
-See Airport Lounges in the airport guide below for its location and access information.
+See Airport Lounges in the guide below for its location and access information.

 The airport closes nightly from around 11:30PM until 4:00AM so it is not possible to stay overnight inside the terminal.
 For uninterrupted sleep, you’ll have to head into Tuxtla Gutierrez, about 40 minutes away.
-See our Airport Hotels section below for more info.
+See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships